wiltonsr/ldapAuth/readme.md

 ### Bind Mode

 If no `searchFilter` is specified in its configuration, the middleware runs in the default bind mode, meaning it tries to make a simple bind request to the LDAP server with the credentials provided in the request headers.
-If the bind succeeds, the middleware forwards the request, otherwise it returns a 401 Unauthorized status code.
+If the bind succeeds, the middleware forwards the request, otherwise, it returns a 401 Unauthorized status code.

 ### Search Mode

 If a `searchFilter` query is specified in the configuration, then the middleware runs in search mode.
 In this mode, a search query with the given filter is issued to the LDAP server before trying to bind.
-If `bindDN` and `bindPassword` have also been provided, then the search query will use this crentials.
-If result of this search returns only `1` record, it tries to issue a bind request with this record, otherwise it aborts a 401 Unauthorized status code.
+If `bindDN` and `bindPassword` have also been provided, then the search query will use these credentials.
+If the result of this search returns only `1` record, it tries to issue a bind request with this record, otherwise, it aborts a 401 Unauthorized status code.

 ## Options